mtrajkovikj/itmd-362-pp/pp-07/readme.md

 * HCI Guidline Two (URL): https://developer.apple.com/ios/human-interface-guidelines/interaction/data-entry/ (DATA ENTRY)
 * How you implemented it in your sketch: The login button will appear after the username and password values have been entered.
 (Enable advancement only after collecting required values.)
 Also "username" and "password" hints in the corresponding fields.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://msdn.microsoft.com/library/windows/desktop/dn742399.aspx (LINKS)
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: By adding a "Forgot Password?" link.